OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/scientific_objects/uri_generation/uri_generation.md

 Implementation of these rules are into the `ScientificObjectDAO.create` method.

-Tests are implemented into the `ScientificObjectDaoTest` test class
+Tests are implemented into the `ScientificObjectAPITest` test class